sensepost/wiresocks/README.md

 Uses a modified version of [ncarliers](https://github.com/ncarlier/dockerfiles/tree/master/redsocks) redsocks docker to provide a whitelist and use a socks proxy.

 Uses [LinuxServers wireguard](https://github.com/linuxserver/docker-wireguard) image to setup the wireguard vpn to connect into the socks network

+## license

+`WireSocks` is licensed under a [GNU General Public v3 License](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Permissions beyond the scope of this license may be available at <http://sensepost.com/contact/>.